 Research for Social Change

 Leverage is everything.
-Having leverage and how that leverage is used makes the difference when trying to change people, things process and systems.
-Leverage points according to Donnella Meadows are "the places within a complex systems where small shift in one thing can produce big changes in everything.
-Support coordination represents the leverage point in the home and community based service system.
-Support Coordination plays the most significant role in the implementation and functioning of the Home and community-based waiver service system.
-As a conduit between the individual in need of support and the organizations and systems of support services the role of support coordinator is the leverage point at which system change can be best be achieved.
+Having leverage and how that leverage is used makes the difference when trying to change people, things, processes, and systems.
+Leverage points, according to Donella Meadows, are "the places within a complex system where a slight shift in one thing can produce big changes in everything.
+Support coordination represents the leverage point in the home and community-based service system.
+Support Coordination plays the most significant role in the implementation and functioning of the Home and Community-Based Waiver Service system.
+As a conduit between individuals in need of support and the organizations and systems providing support services, the role of support coordinator is the leverage point at which system change can be most effectively achieved.

-Preliminary results of a ongoing nationwide survey of supports coordination services provides a brief glimpse into the landscape of this critical component of the HCBS system.
+Preliminary results of an ongoing nationwide survey of support coordination services provide a brief glimpse into the landscape of this critical component of the HCBS system.

-Arizona: Ranked the number one DDD system in the country by ANCOR in 2019 the AZ HCBS system through its 1115 demonstration Project ALTCS supports approximately 48,000 people over 22 counties.
+Arizona: Ranked the number one DDD system in the country by ANCOR in 2019, the Arizona HCBS system, through its 1115 demonstration Project, ALTCS, supports approximately 48,000 people across 22 counties.
 Support coordination in the state of AZ is provided through the State Department of Economic Security's Division on Developmental Disabilities.
-Based on 2019 numbers there were 953 supports coordinators employed by DDD that covering the entire state of AZ's 114 square miles and its 22 counties which are divided into 5 districts; Central, Eastern Southern Western and Northern.
-Similar to the challenges faced by SC's across the nation, SC's in the grand canyon state face high rates of attrition, higher than average caseloads and challenging wages.
+Based on 2019 numbers, there were 953 support coordinators employed by DDD, covering the entire state of Arizona's 114 square miles and its 22 counties, which are divided into five districts: Central, Eastern, Southern, Western, and Northern.
+Similar to the challenges faced by SCs across the nation, SCs in the Grand Canyon State face high rates of attrition, higher-than-average caseloads, and challenging working conditions.
 The most common hurdle expressed by SC's is a familiar refrain; the high numbers of people and the increasing levels of paperwork make the role unsustainable.

-Vermont: Ranked number three by ANCOR, and similarly to Arizona Vermont has incorporated its 1915 (c) HCBS waivers into 1115 (c) Demonstration projects.
-SC services in Vermont are provided through the Medicaid state plan as opposed to an included service under the waiver.
-SC services under this model are delivered through independent agencies called Designated Agencies (DA's) or Specialized Service Agencies (SSA), that are not exclusively supports coordination providers.
+Vermont: Ranked number three by ANCOR, and similarly to Arizona, Vermont has incorporated its 1915 (c) HCBS waivers into 1115 (c) Demonstration projects.
+SC services in Vermont are provided through the state Medicaid plan, as opposed to being an included service under the waiver.
+SC services under this model are delivered through independent agencies called Designated Agencies (DAs) or Specialized Service Agencies (SSA), that are not exclusively support coordination providers.

 Innovation